codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

         -   Pulse considers a deployment every pull request that **targets the default branch** of the repository.
         -   The deployment date is the timestamp when the corresponding pull request is merged.
         -   The set of changes in a deployment is the list of commits in the corresponding pull request.
 Pulse correctly tracks your changes even if you squash the commits when merging the pull request.
-        -   Pulse associates the teams of the author of the pull request with the deployment.
+        -   Pulse associates all GitHub teams of the author of a merged pull request with the corresponding deployment.

     -   **Use semantic versioning tags**